 More and more pharmaceutical companies find themselves embroiled in cases like these.
 Several states are out for restitution to help fix the damage done during the early opioid crisis, which was fueled by prescription opioids.
 While pharmaceutical company cases are more common, this is one of the first to accuse executive of defrauding and illegally distributing.

 As of mid 2019, 48 states sued OxyContin manufacturers over their role in starting and growing the opioid crisis.
 Settlements from these cases started small, but a few states have won serious amounts of money from companies.
 Oklahoma took home the largest settlement from Johnson & Johnson who were ordered to pay $572 million.
 States use these payouts to help pay for the measures necessary to recover from the damage from the past 20 years.

 The company representative refused to say what impact the litigation and opioid action plan may have on their company’s revenue.
 In 2019 they ranked 6th in pharmaceutical distributors with more than $1 billion in revenue.

 The damage done throughout the US because of prescription opioids is too much to measure in dollars.
 If you or a loved one are struggling with opioid use and you need help, please reach out.
 It takes great courage to admit you have a problem and take the first steps towards fixing it.
-Qualified and caring professionals are available 24/7 to help you understand what steps are involved in recovering from a use disorder.
+Treatment providers are available 24/7 to help.